cmoore-sp/pl-sql_nexmo_sms/README.md

 to replace them.
 I searched for an SMS service with a friendly and well documented RESTful API.
 After a few quick interactions, I discovered prompt and professional support, and their documentation was pretty darn good.
 So I settled there.

+## Vonage
+I learned on 04FEB2017, that Nexmo is part of the Vonage family of products as the result of a recent purchase.

 # Audience
 I have put this here for my brothers and sisters in the Oracle PL/SQL community.
 We can collaborate and share.
 If you have issues with Nexmo, ping them, please.
 You'll have a paid account with them and they are experts on their stuff.